NickCaravias/pdftitle/README.md

 # pdftitle

+## Changes in forked repo
+I forked this repo to make changes to the how the titles are extracted but I wanted to use the core functions.
+Added a function to extract more than just the largest similar text from the first page.

 The commandline tool `pdftitle` is a Python implementation of the *SciPlore Xtract*[1] paper, using mostly a structural layout analysis.